-Cybersecurity risk continues to intensify.
-The acceleration of Al and digital strategies, the increasing sophistication of hacking and ransomware attacks, the war in Ukraine, and ill-defined lines of responsibility - among users, companies, vendors, and government agencies - have elevated cybersecurity risk and its place on board and committee agendas.
+Cybersecurity threats are dynamic and related impacts continue to intensify.
+The acceleration of AI and digital strategies, the increasing sophistication of hacking and ransomware attacks, and the lack of definition for lines of responsibility-among users, companies, vendors, and government agencies-have elevated cybersecurity risk and its place on board and committee agendas.

 Boards have made strides in monitoring management's cybersecurity effectiveness.
-For example, some have greater IT expertise on the board and relevant committees (although that expertise is in short supply).
-Other efforts include company-specific dashboard reporting to show critical
+For example, some have greater cybersecurity expertise on the board and relevant committees (although that expertise is in short supply).
+Other efforts include company and business-line-specific dashboard reporting to highlight and prioritise critical risks, vulnerabilities, and threats; war-gaming breach and response scenarios; and discussions with management on the findings of ongoing third-party risk assessments of the company's cybersecurity program.
+Despite these efforts, the growing sophistication of cyberattacks and the complexity of cyber risk management point to the continued challenges ahead.